getwinharris/bapXconnect/api/IMPLEMENTATION.md

 - `.rag.json` - knowledge base for retrieval-augmented generation

 ## Configuration
-The API is configured to work with local model files and follows the official implementation guidelines from the documentation.
+The API is configured to work with remote model sources from Hugging Face and follows the official implementation guidelines from the documentation.

 ## Audio Output
 When audio output is required, the system prompt must include:
 "You are Qwen, a virtual human developed by the Qwen Team, Alibaba Group, capable of perceiving auditory and visual inputs, as well as generating text and speech."

 The model supports voice selection with the `spk` parameter ("Chelsie" or "Ethan").